-objective 1.
-Develop and implement 1.08. annumb based on the recess of the definitionity
+Objective 1.
+Develop and implement Programming based on the Needs of the Community

 Project Performance Measure(s) Department(s)

 Core The Beacon Number of participants Parks & Recreation

 CRE Customer surveys

 1.1.3 Revenue generation to maintain the

 program

 The Beacon is a new facility in Southeast Arlington.
 FY 2021 will be the first full year of operation for The Beacon.
 The facility will provide an opportunity for considerable expansion to the already high level of center programming offered by the Parks and Recreation Department.
 The Beacon will offer private rentals and a variety of year-round programs such as fitness classes, league play, party services, summer camp, after school activities, and fine arts classes.